pixie-io/blog.px.dev/content/blog/autoscaling-custom-k8s-metric/index.md

 <svg title="The number of pods increases in response to load, then decreases." src='autoscaling-chart-light.png' />
 :::

-This is pretty cool, but it takes a while for the number of pods to scale up -- about 100 seconds after the load stopped.
+This is pretty cool.
+While all of the requests completed within 5 seconds, it took about 100 seconds for the autoscaler to max out the number of pods.

-**Kubernetes autoscaling has intentional delays by default**, so that the system doesn't scale up or down too quickly due to spurious load.
+This is because **Kubernetes autoscaling has intentional delays by default**, so that the system doesn't scale up or down too quickly due to spurious load.
 However, we can configure the `scaleDown`/`scaleUp` behavior to make it add or remove pods more quickly if we want:

 ```yaml
 apiVersion: autoscaling/v2beta2